 Florida is the most popular state for retirees to move, and sun-kissed beaches aren’t the only reason.
 The Sunshine State has no income tax, which can be a powerful draw for people in states with high taxes (and cold winters).

+If you’re looking for a place to retire, low income taxes are good, but no income taxes may be even better.
 Nine states — Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington and Wyoming — have no income taxes.
 New Hampshire, however, taxes interest and dividends, according to the Tax Foundation.
-It has passed legislation to begin phasing out that tax starting in 2024 and ending in 2027.
+(To find the maximum income tax in your state, simply mouse over your state on the map above.)

 Other state taxes fill the revenue void

-If you want to be very tax-conscious, you should take into account all the types of taxes you may pay: income taxes, property taxes and sales taxes.
-WalletHub rates New York state as having the highest total tax burden, equal to about 12.8 percent of income, followed by Hawaii, at 12.2 percent.
-Alaska has the lowest tax burden, at about 5.1 percent, with Tennessee in second place, at 5.7 percent.
+You should take into account all the types of taxes you may pay: on income, property and sales.
+WalletHub rates New York state as having the highest total tax burden, equal to about 12.8 percent of income, followed by Hawaii, at 12.7 percent.
+Alaska has the lowest tax burden, at about 5.1 percent, with Tennessee in second place, at 5.8 percent.

 Taxes aren't everything

 The five states where retirees are moving to most are Florida, North Carolina, Michigan, Arizona and Georgia, indicating that the weather is as much a factor as the tax burden on retirees.
 “There is some overlap with very sunny states and good tax states,” Fritts says.